 New companies require a great deal of thought and research.
-From competitor analysis to estimates of market share, a thorough understanding of the industry is needed, alongside accurate analysis of how a new market entrant may be received.
+From competitor analysis to estimates of market share, a thorough understanding of the industry is needed.
+You will also need an accurate analysis of how a new market entrant may be received.

-One area that doesn’t require extensive research is the importance of personalized email addresses, matching the company’s newly-registered domain name.
-Anyone who has acquired a passing knowledge of internet marketing or corporate branding will recognize how critical it is for email accounts to be personalized.
-After all, you don’t get a second chance to make a first impression – which could well be negative when confronted with an unsolicited email.
+One area that doesn’t require extensive research is the importance of personalized email addresses to match the company’s newly-registered domain name.
+Anyone who has acquired a passing knowledge of internet marketing or corporate branding will recognize how critical personalized email addresses are.
+After all, you don’t get a second chance to make a first impression.

 Seeing the world through a customer’s eyes

-Imagine logging into Outlook and discovering a message from a generic mail provider whose address involves a series of random alphanumeric characters.
-Chances are you’d mark it as spam and think nothing more of it.
+Imagine logging into Outlook and seeing a message from a generic mail provider.
+The address involves a series of random alphanumeric characters.
+Chances are you’d mark it as spam and think nothing more.
 Alongside an email’s subject, the sender’s address acts as a cornerstone of public perceptions.
-Many software packages won’t display body content in preview panes (particularly if it’s graphical), while some simply show the first line.
-Given such limited scope to create a positive first impression, firstname.lastname@example.org isn’t the salutation many people would choose to underline their credibility and professionalism.
+Many software packages won’t display body content in preview panes.
+Others simply show the first line.
+Given such limited scope to create a positive first impression, email@example.com isn’t the salutation many people would choose to represent their credibility and professionalism.

 Using a generic email firm for corporate mail services is a bad idea for all sorts of reasons, including (but not limited to) the following:

-- It may infer a business is new and hasn’t yet had a chance to develop a proper online presence, potentially putting customers off ecommerce transactions.
+- It may infer a business is new and hasn’t yet had a chance to develop a proper online presence.

 - It carries a whiff of spam – some fly-by-night companies are constantly rebranding and creating new email addresses to escape from disappointed or angry customers.